 - 8 cups cubed watermelon, seeds removed

-- 1 cup freshly squeezed lime juice (from about 10 limes)
+- 1 cup fresh lime juice (from about 10 limes)

 - 1/2 cup granulated sugar, or more to taste

 - Lime slices or wedges, for garnish (optional)

 - 1. Place half the watermelon in a blender and process until smooth.
 Transfer the melon slush to a fine-mesh sieve placed over a large bowl and discard the solids.
 Repeat with the remaining watermelon.
 You should end up with about 1 quart (4 cups) juice.

 - 2. Add the lime juice and sugar to the strained watermelon juice and stir until the sugar dissolves.
 Taste and add more sugar, if desired.

 - 3. Transfer the limeade to a nonreactive pitcher and refrigerate until thoroughly chilled, which should take at least an hour.
 Serve in tumblers with lime slices or mint sprigs, if desired.